Faculty & Staff

 Contact via email

-Hunter Mullins is an active performer, studio teacher, and music educator.
-He earned a Bachelor of Music from East Tennessee State University in 2008, receiving the Frank E. Little award for academic excellence, and went on to obtain a Master of Education in 2009 from Milligan College.
+Dr. Mullins earned a Bachelor of Music from East Tennessee State University in 2008, receiving the Frank E. Little award for academic excellence, and went on to obtain a Master of Education in 2009 from Milligan University.
 His Doctor of Education in educational leadership was completed at East Tennessee State University in 2021.

-In 2021, Mullins became the instructor of elementary and instrumental music at University School, a lab school on the campus of East Tennessee State University serving students in grades K-12.
+In 2021, Dr. Mullins became the instructor of elementary and instrumental music at University School, a lab school on the campus of East Tennessee State University serving students in grades K-12.
 His current teaching responsibilities include elementary music in grades K-4 and instrumental music in grades 5-12.
 Current ensembles include beginning, intermediate, and high school band.